skawaguchi/league-homework/README.md

 **Note:** `yarn verify` runs on `git push`.

+## Playing with the Application
+Run `yarn start` and a React application will start to play with the application.

 ## Publishing the Application
+**Note:** The application was originally created with the idea to export it as a module, but after creating the React application, this seems unnecessary.
+I left it in here in you case you wanted it for some reason.

-Run `yarn dist` to output an unminified version of the application.
+Run `yarn dist` to output an un-minified version of the application.

 Run `yarn dis:prod` to output a production version of the application.

-## Playing with the Application
-I've set up a sandbox file in `./sandbox/index.js` to be able to test outputs by running `yarn sandbox`.
-Feel free to modify the sandbox index file to try different inputs with the application.

-Alternatively, you can simply import the `dist/LeagueHomework.js`.
-The `parseInput` method is exposed as the only export on that module.

-## Running the Application
-The application is exported as a UMD Module at `./dist/LeagueHomework.js`.
-You can `import` or `require` `parseInput` from there.

-# Process 'Journal'
+# Process Journal
 I've tried to capture my thought process for insight into my ways of working.

-## Final Thoughts on Implementation
+## Thoughts on Implementation
 ### Regrets
 I'm not exactly happy with my implementation.
 I think that the logic around the subtractive method is weak because it relies on side-effects.
 I think I cheated a bit in terms of extracting to reduce cyclomatic complexity.
 The better way would have been to create a state machine with the complex states (probably when the subtractive range is before or equals the base range, and when it is after).
 This would be scalable.
 However, when you TDD you can refactor this drastically without fear.
 However, I've run out of time for this take-home challenge.

 The other thing I'm pretty sure can use re-work is the way I'm storing time.
 I can probably just do away with the whole `start` / `end` thing and just use `moment` objects.
 I'm going to leave it as-is since using `moment` objects in a very isolated way allows us to create really simple POJOs.
 That's a good starting point, and again, if we need to refactor, we can because this code is TDD'd.

+After seeing the UI, I realized that sorting the output and combining ranges that intersect or overlap would be good.

 ### Summary
 Overall, I hope that this gives insight into how I think and work.
 My git commits, which you can view if you'd like (just ask me) to get a sense of my workflow, are pretty representative of how I work.
 It was tough doing this off-hours on a busy weekend, but at least it's an approximation of how I work so I hope that you see some value in this approach.